scychan/scychan.github.io/_posts/2025-05-04-loop-imposter-syndrome.markdown

 **Key idea 2: Break the cycle at both points** — we need interventions on both internal and external states → this can reverse the loop!

-I hope that this framework might be helpful to you, and that you might not need to spend as much time in the imposter syndrome as I did.
+I hope that this framework might be helpful to you, and that it might help you exit the imposter syndrome more quickly than I did.
 In any case, however, please know that imposter syndrome is very common, and please do not feel alone if you are experiencing it.